Though it’s an important event annual event, Earth Day should carry a heavy sense of urgency this year.

 1. Check Your Community Resources

-Consider checking out local events surrounding the holiday, as many communities have Earth Day fairs every April.
+Consider checking out local events surrounding the holiday, as many communities have annual Earth Day fairs.

-These fairs usually offer free samples of locally grown and environmentally conscious food.
+These events usually offer free samples of locally grown and environmentally conscious food.

-They also have environmentally friendly products for show, so you can make small lifestyle adjustments to lessen your carbon footprint.
+They also have environmentally friendly products for sale, so you can make small lifestyle adjustments to lessen your carbon footprint.

 Plus, you can use the day as an opportunity to look into other local environmental resources, such as composting facilities and agricultural co-ops in your area.
 The former is a free way to reuse food waste, and the latter is an affordable way to get farm fresh produce.